AriFordsham/GHCWiki/typeable.md

 typeRepKind :: forall k (a :: k).
 TTypeRep a -> TTypeRep k

+class forall k (a :: k).
+Typeable k => Typeable a where tTypeRep :: TTypeRep a
 ```

 **SLPJ**: Do we need both `:~:` and `:~~:`?